-Business units and CGUs mainly operate in one country, except Fremantle and We Are Era, which have global/multi-territory operations.
-RTL Deutschland has minor businesses in France and the United Kingdom.
+Business units and CGUs mainly operate in one country, except Fremantle and We Are Era, which have global/multiterritory operations.
+RTL Deutschland has minor businesses in France and United Kingdom.
 Goodwill is allocated by CGU as follows:

-31 December 2022 €m 31 December 2021 €m
+31 December 2022

+€m €m

 RTL Deutschland 1,269 1,080

 Groupe M6 613 614

 Fremantle 1,252 1,123

 RTL Nederland 159 159

 We Are Era 32 33

 Others 2 1

 Total goodwill on cash-generating units 3,327 3,010

-Goodwill is tested for impairment annually, on 31 December, or whenever changes in circumstances indicate that the carrying amount may not be recoverable.
+Goodwill is tested for impairment annually, as at 31 December, or whenever changes in circumstances indicate that the carrying amount may not be recoverable.